 FINDING: Horse populations are (probably) growing at 15-20 percent a year (not 25% percent and based on the flawed data BLM provided).

 FINDING: Management practices are facilitating high horse population growth rates.
 (Free-ranging horse populations are growing at high rates because their numbers are held below levels affected by food limitation and density dependence.
-In other words, AML is not based on “what the land can sustain.”)
+Also, large-scale removals cause compensatory reproduction.)

 FINDING: The primary way that equid populations self-limit is through increased competition for forage at higher densities, which results in smaller quantities of forage available per animal, poorer body condition, and decreased natality and survival.
 (Density dependence, due to food limitation, will reduce population growth rates in equids and other large herbivores through reduced fecundity and survival.)